 - ½ cup distilled white vinegar

 - If using both whey and milk, combine the two.
 Using milk isn't necessary but does substantially increase yield.

-- Mix the ricotta with salt to taste.
+- Mix the ricotta with salt, to taste.

 - Consider using a ricotta basket and storage container so any remaining whey can drain and keep the cheese from becoming soggy while the ricotta is stored in the refrigerator.

-Generally makes 6 to 8 ounces with only 2 gallons of whey (no added milk) but the yield can vary with each batch.
+Makes 6-8 ounces with only 2 gallons of whey (no added milk) but the yield can vary with each batch.